 obedience resulting in righteousness” (Rom 6:16).

-When traditionalists read such verses, their minds automatically switch “death” into “eternal torment.”
-However, in Paul’s writings, the OPPOSITE of the death, which sinners will die, is explicitly and always eternal life:
+When traditionalists read such verses, their minds automatically switch “death” to “eternal torment.”
+However, in Paul’s writings, the OPPOSITE of death, which sinners will die, is explicitly and always eternal life:

 “As SIN REIGNED IN death,

 even so GRACE WOULD REIGN … to eternal life” (Rom 5:21).

 “You are slaves … either of SIN RESULTING IN death, …

 But now having been freed from sin and enslaved to God …

 THE OUTCOME, eternal life.”
 (Rom 6:16, 21-22)